All Products

 • Tables that use the Kafka or RabbitMQ engine are not supported for migration.
 You must delete these tables before the upgrade.

 • After the upgrade, the IP addresses of the inner nodes change.
-If data writing and access depend on node IP addresses, you must obtain the VPC CIDR block of the cluster again.
+If data writing and access depend on node IP addresses, you must retrieve the VPC CIDR block of the cluster again.
 For more information, see Obtain the VPC CIDR block of a cluster.

 • Compatibility and performance validation: Validate differences in the features, syntax, and performance of write and query operations.